rage/java-programming/data/part-2/3-more-loops.md

 </sample-output>

 <!-- Jos tavoite on suurempi kuin lähtökohta ei tulostu mitään: -->
-If the upper limit is larger than the starting point, nothing is printed:
+If the upper limit is smaller than the starting point, nothing is printed:

 <sample-output>